dotnet/docs-aspire/docs/deployment/azure/application-insights.md

 ```

 > [!NOTE]
-> Note: The keyname specified in the AppHost code needs to match a key inside the `ConnectionStrings` section in the settings file.
+> The `name` specified in the app host code needs to match a key inside the `ConnectionStrings` section in the settings file.

 #### Resource usage during deployment